Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Testing Framework and the Hypotheses

-where $\bar{\mu} = \frac{1}{n} \sum^n_{i = 1} \mu_i$.
-This hypothesis state that the forecasts generated by the two agents are equally accurate on average over all $i$ and $t$.
-It looks plausible to consider this in a micro forecasting study where the units can be seen as random draws from a population.
-If the researcher is not interested in the difference in predictive ability for a fixed unit but the predictive ability on average, this hypothesis should be considered.
+where $\bar{\mu} = \lim_{n\to\infty} \bar{\mu}_n$ with $\bar{\mu}_n = n^{-1} \sum^n_{i = 1} \mu_i$.
+This hypothesis{, which was also considered by QTZ} states that the forecasts generated by the two agents are equally accurate on average over all $i$ and $t$.
+If a researcher is not interested in the difference in predictive power for a particular unit but the average difference over units, this hypothesis should be considered.
+It is particularly plausible to consider this in a micro forecasting study where the units are random draws from a population. {Throughout the paper, this hypothesis is called \textit{the overall EPA hypothesis}.} {The alternative hypothesis in this case is that overall EPA does not hold: